 If you’ve ever had awful non-dairy cheese, don’t let one bad experience turn you away from vegan cheese forever.
 There are hundreds of options now, and you’re bound to like a few of them.

 When you’re introduced to the world of vegan cheese, you realize that you don’t have to live without dairy.
-You can still eat cheese at every meal if you’d like.
+You can still eat cheese regularly if you’d like.
 Just eat cheese made from plants instead of animals.
 It’s a win-win.